ses-eu/website/README.md

-This is the repository of the Single European Sky (SES) Performance Review Board (PRB) dashboard.
+This is the repository of the Single European Sky (SES) Performance Review Body (PRB) dashboard.

 The RP1 site is live at http://www.eurocontrol.int/prudata/dashboard/eur_view_2014.html